Skip to content

 Velocity panel

-A bar chart of the last 8 closed sprints, colour-coded by completion ratio, with rolling average ± standard deviation and a forecast range chip.
+A bar chart of the last 8 closed sprints, color-coded by completion ratio, with rolling average ± standard deviation and a forecast range chip.
 The footer links to ADR-0036 — the velocity ↔ CPM feedback decision.

 Step 7 (Forecast — Monte Carlo across both worlds) of the hybrid PM flow — the velocity history that turns sprint cadence into a defensible probability for Carlos’s exec view.